 Tier Tier Classification and Methodology to Compute ABC 1.
 Quantitative assessment provides estimates of exploitation and biomass; includes MSY-derived benchmarks.
 (0%) 1.
 Assessment 2.
 Reliable measures of exploitation or biomass, no MSY benchmarks, Information (10%) proxy reference points.
 (5%) 3.
 Relative measures of exploitation or biomass, absolute measures of status unavailable.
 Proxy reference points.
 (10%) 1.
 Complete.
 Key determinant - uncertainty in both assessment inputs and environmental conditions are included.
-(0%) ) Un containte 2.
-High.
+(0%) 2 Um a and minute.
+2. High.
 Key determinant - reflects more than just uncertainty in future 2.
-Uncertainty Characterization recruitment.
-(2.5%) 3.
+Uncertainty recruitment.
+(2.5%) Characterization 3.
 Medium.
 Uncertainties are addressed via statistical techniques and (10%) sensitivities, but full uncertainty is not carried forward in projections.
 (5%) 4.
 Low.
-Distributions of $FR{MSY}R$ and MSY are lacking.
+Distributions of FR {MSY} R and MSY are lacking.
 (7.5%)